abhisri2090/FreeJs/README.md

 - Upload your code on your Repo and Link it here.
 (Write me at: abhisri2090@gmail.com).

 # List of Items:
-1 - useApiCall: a hook to formate api calls life cycle &  and separates Api calls form UI.
+1 - useApiCall: a hook to format api calls life-cycle and separates Api calls form UI.